Tansim2646/khatikrishi-backend/README.md

-dashtar Server Documentation
+Khatikrishi e-commerce Server Documentation

 Introduction:

-This is ready api backend for dashtar admin and frontend built with node.js, express, mongoose, and mongodb for database.
+This is ready api backend for khatikrishi admin and frontend built with node.js, express, mongoose, and mongodb for database.

 Tech and Packages we use in this project: